ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/12-singularity-mpi.md

 A quick overview of what the above definition file is doing:

- - The image is being bootstrapped from the `ubuntu:20.04` Docker image
+ - The image is being bootstrapped from the `ubuntu:20.04` Docker image.
- - In the `%files` section: The OSU Micro-Benchmarks tar file is copied from the current directory into the `/root` directory in the image
+ - In the `%files` section: The OSU Micro-Benchmarks and MPICH tar files are copied from the current directory into the `/root` directory in the image.
+ - In the `%environment` section: Set an environment variable that will be available within all containers run from the generated image.
  - In the `%post` section:
-   - Ubuntu's `apt-get` package manager is used to update the package directory and then install the compiler and other required build tools and MPICH
+   - Ubuntu's `apt-get` package manager is used to update the package directory and then install the compilers and other libraries required for the MPICH build.
+   - The MPICH .tar.gz file is extracted and the configure, build and install steps are run.
+Note the use of the --with-device option to configure MPICH to use the correct driver to support improved communication performance on a high performance cluster.
-   - The OSU Micro-Benchmarks tar.gz file is extracted and the configure, build and install steps are run to build the benchmark code from source
+   - The OSU Micro-Benchmarks tar.gz file is extracted and the configure, build and install steps are run to build the benchmark code from source.
- - In the `%runscript` section: A runscript is set up that will echo the rank number of the current process and then run the command provided as a command line argument
+ - In the `%runscript` section: A runscript is set up that will echo the rank number of the current process and then run the command provided as a command line argument.

 _Note that base path of the the executable to run is hardcoded in the run script_ so the command line parameter to provide when running a container based on this image is relative to this base path, for example, `startup/osu_hello`, `collective/osu_allgather`, `pt2pt/osu_latency`, `one-sided/osu_put_latency`.